fritzfurher567/Better-Notepads/README.md

 **Not included:** actual printer output (Print shows a placeholder dialog — hooking up a real printer driver is OS-specific and outside what a single script can do), spell check, encoding-format selection.

 **License:** Apache License 2.0 — see the header comment in the file.
 Made by Fritz.

+## 3. notepad_pro.py — Pro (jam-packed)

+Everything in Standard, plus:

+Multi-document tabs — open several files at once, Ctrl+W closes the current tab (with a save prompt if it has unsaved changes)
+Recent Files — File → Open Recent remembers your last 8 files across restarts (saved to ~/.notepadpro_config.json) Autosave — every 30 seconds, any modified tab with a file path gets backed up to <filename>.bak (your real file is only touched when you explicitly Save — this is a safety-net copy, not silent overwriting)
+Syntax highlighting + line numbers — a lightweight highlighter (keywords, strings, comments, numbers) covers common languages like Python, JS, and C-style code, with a line-number gutter that scrolls with the text
+Themes — Light, Dark, and Solarized, switchable from View → Theme; your choice is remembered for next time Everything from Standard: Find, Replace, Go To Line, Undo/Redo, Cut/Copy/Paste, Font picker, Word Wrap, unsaved-changes warnings

 **Run it:**
 ```